adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

    * [Will there be different types of nodes in æternity?](#will-there-be-different-types-of-nodes-in-æternity)
    * [What can I expect to happen from æternity in the near future?](#what-can-i-expect-to-happen-from-æternity-in-the-near-future)

-# How is æternity different from Ethereum? #
+# How is æternity different from Ethereum and Bitcoin? #

+On Bitcoin Smart-contracts do not exist as of yet.
-On Ethereum contracts exist on-chain for multiple blocks.
+On Ethereum Smart-contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
 On æternity each contract only exists for a moment.
-It is settled independently of all the other contracts.
+It is settled independently of all the other contracts via state channels.

 # Why is æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.